Green bean succotash recipes

 Green bean succotash recipes are a piece of cake if you also have fresh, young ears of corn.

-Corn and beans, a starch and a legume, have been staples since the early-mists of time; add some fat and you have a complete meal.
+Corn and beans have been staples since the early-mists of time; a starch and a legume.
+Add some fat and you have a complete meal.

 Easy lunch plate succotash.